notohh/snowflake/modules/README.md

 <h1 align="center">:electric_plug: modules</h1>

-not doing much here yet, but this currently hosts some common services / security tweaks used on (most) hosts.
+this directory hosts some common modules / services / security tweaks used on (most) hosts.